 - pay the full amount owing, or

-- apply for a payment extension to get more time to pay the fine or pay by instalments, or
+- apply for a payment extension to get more time to pay the fine or pay by installments, or

 - apply for an enforcement review (cancellation) of the enforcement order through Fines Victoria.